kennyyu/tinibot/README.md

 ## Instructions

-1. Find the arduino device, and set the `DEVICE` variable in `arduino.py`
-2. Start the server: `python server.py`
+1. Start the server: `python server.py` [make sure the arduino is plugged in]
-3. Visit `https://localhost:8880` (must be SSL)
+2. Visit `https://localhost:8880` (must be SSL)
-4. Click the button and talk!
+3. Click the button and talk!

 ## Dependencies